laravel/docs/passport.md

             console.log(response.data);
         });

-When using this method of authentication, the default Laravel JavaScript scaffolding instructs Axios to always send the `X-CSRF-TOKEN` and `X-Requested-With` headers.
-However, you should be sure to include your CSRF token in a [HTML meta tag](/docs/{{version}}/csrf#csrf-x-csrf-token):

-    window.axios.defaults.headers.common = {
-        'X-Requested-With': 'XMLHttpRequest',
-    };
+#### Customizing The Cookie Name

-You can optionally set the name for this cookie to something else using the `Passport::cookie` method within the `boot` method of your `AuthServiceProvider`.
-You could also disable CSRF checking using the `Passport::ignoreCsrfToken` method.
+If needed, you can customize the `laravel_token` cookie's name using the `Passport::cookie` method.
+Typically, this method should be called from the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.